Higher Education Academic Credit Transfer Procedure

 1. Block credit– granted for whole stages or years of a course, such as semester, year or credit point equivalent.

-2. Specified credit– granted for a unit/subject deemed to be similar to that for which credit is sought.
+2. Specified credit– granted for a unit/subject deemed to be similar to that for which credit is sought as per the eligibility for credit listed in section 4.

 3. Unspecified credit – granted in the form of credit points where there is not an equivalent subject.